WORLD DAY OF RECONCILIATION & HEALING

 The world needs a model of reconciliation and healing that can be applied to all that deeply divides us.
 The World Day of

-Reconciliation and Healing From the Legacy of Enslavement will give all of mankind the opportunity to work toward healing, restoration and peace.
+Reconciliation and Healing From the Legacy of Enslavement will give all of mankind the opportunity to work toward healing,

 Rev. Ronald V. Myers, Sr., M.D